April 1 – M6P 4A2

 Location: on a corner in graffiti alley

 My set was cut short today, about halfway through, due to rain.
 Although this was a busy area, with people stopping constantly to take photos of the graffiti, my presence was rarely acknowledged.
-With my project having so many parallels to well-known street art mediums, I felt fascinated by the energy of this area.
-A few tour guides passed by, and I heard snippets relating to some of the big pieces (about who commissioned them, and when).
+With my project having so many parallels, in my opinion, to graffiti, I felt fascinated by the distant energy of this area.
+A few tour guides passed by, and I heard snippets relating to some of the big pieces (about the artists, the organizations who commissioned them, when they were created, etc).

 Date: Friday, April 26th